We are excited to announce our latest release!

 - To create a custom dashboard to explore a new aspect of the model performance.
 You can make your report on literally anything!
 Maybe, you want to beat us to creating an Evidently data quality report?
 You can have your version easily.

-.
+Even if you create an entirely new report using custom visualizations, it can still make sense as you will benefit from the underlying Evidently framework.
 You'll be able to generate your custom report with a couple of lines of code based on the same standardized data inputs, save it as an HTML file, display it in the different notebook environments, and treat the pre-built report as a debuggable object.